muratk3n/thirdwave/en/2020/07/china-stealth-war-spalding.md

 denying official and, eventually, private credit access to Moscow.'
 [they sabotaged the pipeline]

-'There was also a secret agreement with the Saudis to pump two million barrels of oil and decontrol domestic prices at the wellhead to drop oil to $10 a barrel.'
-Indeed, with oil prices plummeting from $37.42 a barrel in 1980 ($114, adjusted for inflation) to such bargain prices, a vital source of hard currency income dried up for the Soviets.
+'There was also a secret agreement with the Saudis to pump two million barrels of oil and decontrol domestic prices at the wellhead to drop oil to 10 dollar a barrel.'
+Indeed, with oil prices plummeting from 37.42 dollar a barrel in 1980 (114 dollar, adjusted for inflation) to such bargain prices, a vital source of hard currency income dried up for the Soviets.
 Meanwhile, Robinson and the government actively opposed any plans to permit the Soviets from issuing sovereign bonds, further depriving our rivals of urgently needed cash [..]

 ​Limited access to much-needed foreign credit, an economy unable to compete in new technology, and the strategic erosion of the empire on so many fronts made it impossible for the Soviets to sustain their sovereignty.
-In 1991, the country defaulted on $96 billion in hard currency debt.
+In 1991, the country defaulted on 96 billion dollars in hard currency debt.
 Two days later, the Soviet Union collapsed ...

 Combatting China’s economic warfare will require business unusual—a radical change in how our society thinks about fiduciary